 I experienced a rapid ascent during the first 18 months I was in the workforce.
 I built a business, had a monthly subscription business model, and it was probably a time in my life where I felt the highest level of confidence and self-worth.
 I didn’t even know that I knew how to build a business, but there I was setting up my own pricing tiers for yearly marketing packages, drafting proposals targeted at closing prospects, and being the CEO of a boutique agency.

 I reached that beautiful place because of the hard work, mentorship, and perhaps an obsessive commitment to the process.
-I could see tangible outcomes and results based on how much time I was willing to invest in practicing my craft.
+I could see tangible outcomes based on how much time I was willing to invest in practicing my craft.

 Monetizing my skills